Partners

 Closing Credits and Acknowledgements:

-As required by statute, a television series project shall contain an embedded 5-second long static or animated logo that promotes the State during each broadcast worldwide for the life of the project and a link to the State’s website (www.MarylandFilm.org) on the project’s website.
+As required by statute, a television series project shall contain an embedded 5-second long static or animated logo that promotes the State during each broadcast worldwide for the life of the project and a link to the State’s website (MarylandFilm.org) on the project’s website.

 Cast & Crew Screening: